 .16 oz/4.5 grams | $32 | cream formula

-This is the product that changed the game for me.
-Becca’s under eye corrector is perfect.
-It’s the corrector by which I judge all other correctors.
+This is the product that changed the game for me!
+I had never tried an under eye corrector before this Becca product.

 Pros | It’s a cream formula, so it has more coverage vs a liquid.
 It’s illuminating, so it’s a great 1 +2.
 The pinky peach color counteracts the blueish circles at my inner corner and the illumination further corrects by bouncing light off my skin.